-Yukon's Christmas in the Park (November 21–December 31, 2020)
+Yukon Christmas in the Park (November 21–December 31, 2020)

-There is no better holiday destination in Yukon than spectacular Christmas in the Park, about a thirty-minute drive from Oklahoma City.
+There is no better holiday destination in Yukon, Oklahoma, than spectacular Christmas in the Park, about a thirty-minute drive from Oklahoma City.
 Every night during the holiday season the park turns into a magical wonderland of visual entertainment.
 Drive through three miles of illuminated light displays in three inter-connected city parks—Yukon City Park, Freedom Trail, and Chisholm Trail Park.
 They feature over four and a half million twinkling lights and about 500 unique light displays.
 Visitors can also walk through light displays or ride the Santa Express Train.
 There are many selfie stations throughout the parks, which are perfect backdrops for family photos.
 Kids would definitely like Gingerbread Family Photo Cutouts and the singing Christmas tree.
-Also, don't miss the nine-meter (30-ft) main Christmas Tree, which features animations and dancing lights, synchronized to Christmas tunes, a majestic unicorn, and a juggling dragon.
+Also, don't miss the 30-foot (9-m) main Christmas Tree, which features animations and dancing lights, synchronized to Christmas tunes, a majestic unicorn, and a juggling dragon.

-Midwest City's Holiday Lights Spectacular (November 20–December 25, 2020)
+Midwest City's Holiday Lights Spectacular (canceled in 2020)

-Holiday Lights Spectacular in the heart of the Joe B. Barnes Regional Park in Midwest City is the largest animated lights display in a five-state region.
+Holiday Lights Spectacular in the heart of Joe B. Barnes Regional Park in Midwest City is the largest animated lights display in a five-state region.
 It features more than one hundred animated light displays along the two a half kilometer(1.5-mi) drive.
 Over one million lights and the fantastic thirty-six meter (118- foot) Christmas tree lit up with over 9,000 LED blights are the main attractions of the show.
 Also, check out the tunnel of lights, watch Santa fly fishing in a four and a half meter (15 foot) waterfall, and watch the elves work in a candy factory.
 Dancing lights are synchronized to favorite Christmas classics.
-On Friday, November 22, the lights will officially open for vehicles at 6 p.m.

-Rhema Christmas Lights, Broken Arrow (November–January, dates TBA)
+Rhema Christmas Lights, Broken Arrow (November 25, 2020–January 1, 2021)

 Chickasha Festival of Light, Shannon Springs Park (November 21–December 31, 2020)

-Woodward’s Crystal Christmas, Crystal Beach Park (November 21–December 31, 2020)
+Crystal Christmas at Crystal Beach Park, Woodward (November 21–December 31, 2020)

 Crystal Beach Park in Woodward attracts families from all over Oklahoma when it sparkles with over two million Christmas lights and displays.
 Crystal Christmas is one of the main annual events in Woodward.
-It opens with a large celebration -- fireworks, caroling, concessions, and a countdown.
-On Thursdays and Fridays, Chrystal Beach Park features family nights with plenty of kid-oriented activities like lighted train rides, Christmas characters, live nativity scenes and, of course, Santa Claus.
+It opens with a large celebration—fireworks, caroling, concessions, and a countdown.
+On Thursdays and Fridays, Chrystal Beach Park features family nights with plenty of kid-oriented activities like lighted train rides, Christmas characters, live nativity scenes, and, of course, Santa Claus.